Seanmclem/r3f-creator/to-do.md

 - [ ] Add basic menus to update props
 - [ ] Add basic menu to Add more primitives to the tree
 - [ ] Add component templates, for example a pre-made box, or a slope/ramp.
 That can be dropped in and configured similar to individual primitives.
+- [ ] Add convert to AST at some point...